Clarisse Imaniriho

-Imaniriho Clarisse (born 1995) is a Rwandan politician who has served as a member of the Chamber of Deputies since 2019.
-She represents a seat reserved for the Rwandan youth in the Chamber of Deputies.
+Imaniriho Clarisse (born 1995) is a Rwandan politician who has served as a member of the Chamber of Deputies since 2018.
+At age 23 was elected as one of the youth representatives in the 2018 Rwandan parliamentary election and was the youngest member of the Rwandan Parliament at the time of her election.

 Early life and education

-Imaniriho was born in 1995 in Bwishyura, Karongi District.
-She was the last born of four children who were raised by a their single widowed mother.
+Clarisse was born in 1995 in Bwishyura, Karongi District.
+She was the last born of four children who were raised by their widowed (single) mother.
 She received a bachelor's degree from the University of Rwanda in 2017.